GASPI-Forum/GASPI-Forum.github.io/gaspi.md

 The PGAS API of [OpenSHMEM](http://openshmem.org) is most closely related to GASPI.
 Similar to communication in GASPI, the data transfer in OpenSHMEM is one-sided in nature.
-While OpenSHMEM supports weak synchronizations (notifications) via fenced message ordering, but today only allows for a single fence per pair of processing elements (PE).
+OpenSHMEM supports weak synchronizations (notifications) via fenced message ordering, but today only allows for a single fence per pair of processing elements (PE).

 In contrast the GASPI provides a general concept of weak synchronization per data-transfer context.
 GASPI allows